!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">

 In the spring of 2016, the movie "Climate Hustle" was introduced in theaters in a one-day showing.
-The movie claims that global warming is not real.

 A Republican club that I belonged to went, but I had a conflict and couldn't make it.

-Later, I decided to give a talk on the climate debate in front of a small science club, and to get the climate skeptic side of the argument, I bought the DVD and investigated the many factual claims it made.
+In the fall of that year, I decided to give a talk on the climate debate in front of a small science club, and to get the climate skeptic side of the argument, I bought the DVD and investigated the many factual claims it made.

 I found the movie unpersuasive, to put it mildly, but as I read about global warming, I was also profoundly disappointed with the approach of most of the existing left-leaning environmental movement, and decided to become a climate activist, to try to inject some sense into the discussion.

 The copyright message in the DVD does not prohibit public showing of the movie, provided you don't charge admission.
 About 4 times, I have shown the movie to audiences of environmentalists, stopping every few minutes to explain how the movie was wrong (or, in some cases, how it was right).
 It makes for a good introduction to climate science, a tour of the climate debate.

 We will not be discussing: